October 15, 2022 | 8:00 am - 12:00 pm

 Boys and girls who join Cub Scouts this year \will receive a rocket that they can design, build, and launch at Rocket Day.
 Youth in kindergarten through fifth grade who are interested in joining Cub Scouting may also attend.
 We will help you find a pack near you and get signed up for Cub Scouting.
 New Cub Scouts can attend any Rocket Launch Day event in the council that fits their schedule.

 What to Bring

-- New Cub Scouts: Rocket that you received from your pack leader (with the Cub Scout's name on it).
+- New Cub Scouts: Rocket that you received from your pack leader.
 Cub Scouts may decorate their rockets with stickers or markers, but no additional weight should be added.
 View the rocket prep video.
+Wadding will be provided.

 - Returning Cub Scouts can bring their own rocket and engine.
 See details below.